-Most singles lived with couples in brothers' and sisters' houses, even into their thirties and forties.
-As mature adults they were kept in a subservient role in the homes where they lived.
+Singles were heavily exploited.
+Most singles lived in Training Houses, even into their thirties and forties.
+Eulaha's schedule was typical for a single woman.
+As mature adults they were strictly controlled and kept in a subservient role where they lived.
 Few singles purchased homes.

 Casual dating was prohibited.
 "Spending time together" had to be approved by the leadership.
 In many cases this resulted in the extinction of budding relationships, and in others it resulted in something close to arranged marriages.

 Relationships between the sexes were strained, unless they were working together in a ministry, which provided a somewhat natural setting.
 Many singles in the Assembly have had a very difficult time finding life partners.

 Even relationships within the same sex were scrutinized for the possible development of a 'special friendship'.
 Betty got this idea from the Catholic concept that in convents and monasteries everyone should be friends.
 Betty's slant on this, though, was that 'special friendships' were suspected of being lesbian.
 Single women whose close friendships she suspected were broken up and separated.